 Resources and actions for the first 100 days:

 The Sisters of St. Joseph of Orange, together with their justice center, have created and shared a calendar called "100 Days of Prayer.”
 The idea is to include a daily prayer in keeping with the new administration’s first 100 days in office.
 The content encourages unity and reconciliation and offers support to people who may be vulnerable to policy changes.
 The prayers are short - only about 12 words long - so that they easily fit into a square on a calendar, and be remembered throughout the day.
-The third installment for February can be viewed and downloaded here.
+The installment for April 1-15 can be viewed here.

 Stay current with what is happening in Congress.
 The new administration has promised to make many changes such as repeal the Affordable Care Act.

 WASHINGTON – U.S. Senators Lindsey Graham (R-SC) and Dick Durbin (D-IL) today announced they are introducing bipartisan legislation to protect young undocumented individuals should the Deferred Action for Childhood Arrivals (DACA) program be discontinued.
 U.S. Senators Lisa Murkowski (R-AK), Dianne Feinstein (D-CA), and Jeff Flake (R-AZ) are original cosponsors of the bill.

 Like DACA, the Bar Removal of Individuals who Dream and Grow our Economy (BRIDGE) Act would provide temporary relief from deportation and work authorization to young undocumented individuals who were brought to the United States as children.
 Learn more.